 Penalties: If you do not make your payment by the due date, you will be charged a 1.5% late penalty fee and your classes may be subject to cancellation.
 For each month thereafter, you will be charged an additional 1.5% late fee for any outstanding balance and a hold will be placed on your student account until the full payment is made.
 The hold will not allow you to register for classes for the following semester or receive a copy of your University transcript.
 If your balance is still outstanding by the third billing, your account will be turned over to collections.
 Failure to receive an invoice is not a basis for non-payment.
 The Business Office staff is available to work with students who have special financial needs.
 You may visit the Business Office in the Fletcher Center or call (906)635-2276.

 The University encourages the promotion of activities and opportunities.
 This policy is designed to encourage posting consistency throughout campus while alleviating damage and inappropriate promotion.
-All postings must first be approved by the Student Life Department, located in the Cisler Center.
+All postings must first be approved by the Campus Life Office, located in the Cisler Center.
 Postings must bear the most recent stamp of approval.
 Postings can only be placed in designated areas.
 Legitimate posting areas will be indicated as such.
-Postings cannot be attached to walls, doors, ceilings, windows or University staff boards, nor are they to be slid under doors or placed on vehicles without the prior written permission of the Department of Student Life.
+Postings cannot be attached to walls, doors, ceilings, windows or University staff boards, nor are they to be slid under doors or placed on vehicles without the prior written permission of the Campus Life Office.
 Postings deemed offensive, sexist, vulgar, discriminatory or suggestive will not be approved.
 Failure to comply with this policy will result in the removal and disposal of the postings in addition to possible future posting denial and/or disciplinary sanctioning of the individual(s) involved.
 Please contact ext.
 2236 with any questions.

 The University is committed to a policy of nondiscrimination on the basis of gender.
 Discrimination because of gender includes sexual harassment, which means unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct or communication of a sexual nature when: